Data management#

 Databases#

 Databases are collections of related data, which can be easily accessed and managed.
 Each database contains one or more tables, which hold data.
 Database creation and management is carried out using a database management system (DBMS).
-These usually support authorisation of access to the database and support multiple users accessing the database concurrently.
+DBMSs usually support authorisation of access to the database and support multiple users to concurrently access the database.
 Popular open source DBMS include:

-The most common form of database is a relational database.
-Data in the tables of a relational database are linked by common keys (e.g. unique identifiers).
+Relational databases are the most common form of database.
+Common keys (e.g., unique identifiers) link data in the tables of a relational database.
 This allows you to store data with minimal duplication within a table, but quickly collect related data when required.
 Relational DBMS are called RDBMS.

 Key Learning